lox/deep-analysis/README.md

 ## How It Works

-This MCP uses OpenAI's Responses API with GPT-5-Pro.
+The tool uses OpenAI's Responses API with GPT-5-Pro.
 The system prompt guides the model to:

 1. **Discover**: Use glob_files to find relevant files
 2. **Review**: Read pre-attached files and discovered files